We Belong to the Imperial-Royal Infantry Regiment

-We Belong to the Imperial and Royal Infantry Regiment (German:Wir sind vom K. u.
-K. Infanterie-Regiment) is a 1926 German silent film starring Mary Kid, Paul Heidemann and Fritz Spira.
+We Belong to the Imperial and Royal Infantry Regiment (Wir sind vom K. u.
+K. Infanterie-Regiment) is a 1926 German silent comedy film starring Mary Kid, Paul Heidemann and Fritz Spira.
+It was shot at the Halensee Studios in Berlin and on location in Vienna.
 The film's art direction was by Heinrich Richter.
 Oswald, an Austrian by birth, intended it as a tribute to the atmosphere of Imperial Vienna.